iricchi/SC-Preprocessing/README.md

 6) Smoothing
 7) TA (SpiCiCAPs) - matlab / GLM (outside scripts)

-## WARNING:
+## WARNING / NOTE on smoothing:
+The old version and order contains the function `sct_spinalcord_smooth`, while the new one contains `sct_math` with the flag `-smooth` because this step in the older version was done before normalization and sct_math would not fit cause it would mix signals from different tissues types.

+## WARNING / NOTE 2:
-Python 3.7 is required!
+Python 3.7 > is required!
 Anaconda environment is suggested.

 NOTE: the task pipeline needs to be tested (and maybe debugged).
+In particular this has not been modified with the normalization step before (like in rest).